Point of Sale Software

 POS SOFTWARE

-Studies in the US which I believe are valid here show that 45% of all shopping traffic in bricks-and-mortar shops in the Christmas season occurs on the following ten days.
+Studies in the US, which I believe are valid here, show that 45% of all shopping traffic in brick-and-mortar shops during the Christmas season occurs in the following ten days.

-1. Friday, November 23 – Black Friday (Today - Less important then in the US but rapidly growing)
+1. Friday, November 23 – Black Friday (Today - Less important than in the US but rapidly growing)

 2. Saturday, November 24